2019–20 Detroit City FC season: NISA Fall season

 Detroit City did not take part in the 2019 NISA Fall season in an official capacity.
 On August 15, the NISA Board of Governors announced Detroit, along with Chattanooga FC and Oakland Roots SC, had been accepted into the league but would not begin full league play until Spring 2020.
 The team did play a friendly match against then NISA member Philadelphia Fury on Saturday, August 31 at home.
 City also hosted a friendly against Liga MX side Atlas F.C. in September and earned the upset win, 2–1, in-front of a sold-out crowd.

 NISA Spring season

-Details for the 2020 NISA Spring showcase were announced 27 January 2020.
-On 4 February 2020 Detroit City FC announced a TV deal with local WMYD TV20 Detroit and the spring season home kickoff times.
+Details for the 2020 NISA Spring showcase were announced January 27, 2020.
+On February 4, 2020, Detroit City FC announced a TV deal with local WMYD TV20 Detroit and the spring season home kickoff times.